September 9th, 2011

 Microsoft is pulling this trick off by dumping the BIOS and instead going with UEFI (Unified Extensible Firmware Interface):

 One thing you’ll notice in the video was how fast the POST handoff to Windows occurred.
 Systems that are built using Unified Extensible Firmware Interface (UEFI) are more likely to achieve very fast pre-boot times when compared to those with traditional BIOS.
 This isn’t because UEFI is inherently faster, but because UEFI writers starting from scratch are more able to optimize their implementation rather than building upon a BIOS implementation that may be many years old.
 The good news is that most system and motherboard manufacturers have begun to implement UEFI, so these kinds of fast startup times will be more prevalent for new systems.

 Here it is in action ... it's very fast:

 The notebook used in that video is an EliteBook 8640p (Intel Core i7-2620M, 8GB, 160GB SSD).

 This entry was posted on Friday, September 9th, 2011 at 10:52 and is filed under In the News, Windows 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.